Commonly Asked Questions

 Q. How long does certification last?

-Q. What kind of continuing education is required when applying for re-certification?
+Q. What kind of continuing education is required when applying for recertification?

 Q. How will SFIA promote my certification?